 ➢ Delegate responsibility.
 Believe it or not, many times you actually don’t have to do it all yourself—whether at home or at work.
 Let go of the desire to control or oversee every little step.
 It may be difficult at first, but you’ll be letting go of the unnecessary stress which will make a big difference in the long run.

 Connect With Others

 Unlike stressors that trigger your body’s Fight or Flight response, meaningful face-to-face interaction triggers a cascade of hormones that counteracts this effect.
 Being with a friend or a loved one is like nature’s natural stress reliever and mood booster.
-So no matter how busy you become, make it a priority to connect regularly—and in person—with your support system.
+So no matter how busy you become or how great your daily stresses are, make it a priority to connect regularly—and in person—with your support system.

-In a subsequent post, I will discuss tried and true relaxation techniques that you can do anytime, anywhere.
-In the meantime, I encourage you to start incorporating the above stress management skills into your days.
-Remember—you have nothing to lose….except that stress in your life. 😉
+Now that you have some tools to help manage your daily stresses, I encourage you to start incorporating the above stress management skills into your days.
+Remember—you have nothing to lose….except that stress in your life.

 Want to keep this information handy for future reference?

-Below is a printer-friendly handout with all these tips and more!
+Below is a printable handout with all these tips and more!

 *The information contained in “How to Manage Daily Stress: 5 Practical Tips” can be found in Being Empowered for a Healthy Heart: A personal guide to taking control of your health while living with chronic conditions, by Phoebe Chi, MD, MPH.